 I try to read as often as I can.
 If you’re curious to see what I like this season, check out the links below.
 If you have a book you’d like to recommend – please drop it in the comments below.
-Who know, you might find it on the next list of books.
-Check back in the spring!
+Who knows, you might find it on the next list of books.
+Check back in the summer!

 For readers of Orphan Train and The Nightingale comes a “thought-provoking [and] complex tale about two families, two generations apart . . . based on a notorious true-life scandal.”